Samsung/meminsight/README.md

 #### node.js apps

-A node.js application can be instrumented and exercised using the `meminsight noderun` command.
+A node.js application can be instrumented and exercised using the `meminsight nodeinstrun` command.
 E.g., to instrumented and exercise script `main.js` in app `path/to/app`, run:

     ./bin/meminsight nodeinstrun path/to/app/main.js args